treychaffin/campbell/README.md

 ## Installation

-To install the library, you can use `pip`:
+<del>To install the library, you can use `pip`:

+installation through pip is currently not supported

 ```sh
 pip install campbell